-Another disadvantage is that you might be used to commercial kitty litter that reduces odors and create clumps that are easier to pick up.
+- You might be used to commercial kitty litter that reduces odors and create clumps that are easier to pick up.
 These benefits aren’t usually reproducible in homemade litter.
 So, while you might enjoy some aspects of DIY litter, you might miss some of the best things about the commercial products you already know and trust.

-Making your own cat litter requires some experimentation.
+- Making your own cat litter requires some experimentation.
 There are various materials and formulas that you can try.
 If this is something you enjoy, great; if not, you might want to reconsider.
 You’ve likely found certain consumer products have their pluses and minuses.
 The same can be said about DIY cat litter solutions.

 Choosing the right litter for your cat may be as personal as choosing the kindergarten for your child.
 We get it.
 That said, we think you might enjoy experimenting with DIY cat litter because there are so many great options out there.
 Experiment with some of the above options and see what works best for your feline friend.